 Describe your Mecha

-Describe the Mecha you want, including the subject, setting, and lighting.
+Describe the Mecha you want, in plain words.

 2. 02